commonsharp/SurvivalProject-Server/README.md

 * If someone leaves during a survival game, other players get a win message.

 # 21/04/2017
+* Finally found a way to get the infinity game modes to work.
+Still got a lot of work to get them to work properly.
 * Hero mode is now working.
 * Crystal capture mode is now working.
 * You now gain elements every 30 minutes of gameplay.
 The amount increases every 30 minutes.
 The first 30 minutes you get 2 elements, then 4, then 8 and after 2 hours you get 16 elements every 30 minutes.
 I haven't played the game for more than 2 hours straight so I'm not sure if should actually stop at 16 elements.
 More testing will need to be done in the future...